confluentinc/demo-scene/confluent-connector-github-demo/README.md

 For 'GitHub Access Token', enter the classic personal token you created earlier.
 You do not need to preface it with 'Bearer'.

 Next, add configuration details.
-Set the output record format to 'JSON'.
+Set the output record format to 'Avro'.

 <img width="955" alt="connection details" src="https://user-images.githubusercontent.com/54046179/222235864-4324240b-d82f-4ba1-adfd-e52f92b22573.png">